Biology 2060 - Anatomy and Physiology II » Summer 2021 » Blood Vessels Quiz

 If someone were to decrease their food intake and increase aerobic exercise, they might lose adipose tissue and condition their muscles.
 These changes would also influence their blood vessels, as there would be

-B. regression of blood vessels in adipose tissue and angiogenesis in skeletal muscle.
+A. regression of blood vessels in both adipose tissue and skeletal muscle.

-E. regression of blood vessels in both adipose tissue and skeletal muscle.
+D. regression of blood vessels in adipose tissue and angiogenesis in skeletal muscle.

 Question #12